rvxfahim/CAN-Demo-ESP32/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the GPLV3 License.
 See `LICENSE` file for details.

 ---